 The core team offered evaluation surgeries, and also hosted Eric Jensen’s evaluation training.

 The core team recognised that more traditional science communication still has a place, and is often still the way into public engagement for researchers in STEM subjects.
 The core team ran training on science busking and gamification (both on an as-needs basis) and running successful science festival workshops and drop-ins (usually runs in March).
 Aspects of this training were delivered variously by Lewis Hou, Sian Hickson, Lisa Thompson, members of Eureka Edinburgh and Tom Pringle and James Piercy of Science Made Simple.

 The core team started to help develop a best-practice workshop that will hopefully be completed as more resources become available.
 Very useful (alebit less locally-informed) information about researcher engagement with schools is also available through the NCCPE.

 Voice and presentation skills

 Public speaking is a type of public engagement that many researchers will end up doing.
-We want to ensure that they can do it well!
-We have worked with Michael Hargreaves and Mel Sherwood; both trainers continue to deliver training through universities in the Beltane partnership.
+The core team wanted to ensure that researchers could do it well!
+The core team commissioned training by Michael Hargreaves and Mel Sherwood; both trainers continue to deliver training through universities in the Beltane partnership.
 As well as general courses, specific coaching was commissioned for FameLab and TEDxUniversity of Edinburgh.
 Training in voice and presentation skills is still run by the Beltane partnership in various forms.

-We offer a limited number of places on the intensive Research, Researchers and the Media course which is run in Edinburgh by the Institute for Academic Development.
-This course runs each spring.
+The core team offered a limited number of places on the intensive Research, Researchers and the Media course which is run in Edinburgh by the Institute for Academic Development.
+This course continues to be run by the Institute.

-We have worked with writer Barbara Melville to deliver training on creative nonfiction writing and creating nonfiction comics to communicate your research.
+The core team worked with writer Barbara Melville to deliver training on creative nonfiction writing and creating nonfiction comics to communicate research.